 On Nov.
 6, 2019, Ohio Gov. Mike Dewine signed into law Senate Bill 26, repealing several provisions from the fiscal year 2020-21 biennial budget enacted through House Bill 166.
 Most notably, Senate Bill 26 removes provisions that prohibited certain attorneys and lobbyists from claiming a Business Income Deduction (“BID”).

 Recall that House Bill 166 enacted numerous tax provisions with far-reaching impacts.
-While the bill maintained both the BID on the first $250,000 of qualified income and favorable 3% tax rate upon business income above that amount, the law sought to exclude the conduct of lawyers and lobbyists from the definition of “eligible business income.”
+While the bill maintained both the BID on the first $250,000 of qualified income and a favorable 3% tax rate upon business income above that amount, the law sought to exclude the conduct of lawyers and lobbyists from the definition of “eligible business income.”
 Under the budget bill, and originally commencing for tax years on or after Jan.
 1, 2020, Ohio revised the BID to disqualify the income of owners of a firm performing one or both of the following activities:

 - Legal services provided by an active attorney admitted to the practice of law in [Ohio] or by an attorney registered for corporate counsel status, and/or

-- Executive agency lobbying activity, retirement system lobbying activities or other performance wherein the advocate must register with the joint legislative ethics committee under Ohio law
+- Executive agency lobbying activity, retirement system lobbying activities, or other performance wherein the advocate must register with the joint legislative ethics committee under Ohio law

 Effectively, the budget bill established exclusions for the activities of attorneys and lobbyists.
 Particularly, the definition of “legal services” created uncertainty regarding whether the exclusion would apply to any organization utilizing the services of an attorney – the presence of in-house counsel, for example, may have served to disqualify the business’ owners from calming the BID or using the preferential tax rate on business income.